A multidisciplinary Journal in the field of Agricultural Engineering

 1 Department of Paper Science and Engineering, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, Iran

-2 Department of Biosystems Engineering, Shahrekord University, Shahrekord, Iran.
+2 Department of Biosystems Engineering, Shahrekord University, Shahrekord, Iran

-3 Department of Cellulose Industries Engineering, Karaj Branch, Islamic Azad University, Karaj, Iran.
+3 Department of Cellulose Industries Engineering, Karaj Branch, Islamic Azad University, Karaj, Iran

 Abstract

 Pyrolysis is a promising process for converting lignocellulosic materials to high-value-added products (bio-oil, biochar, and syngas).
-This study aimed to produce and characterize bio-oil obtained from pine cone via pyrolysis using a fixed bed reactor system (FBRS).
+This study aimed to produce and characterize bio-oil obtained from pine cones via pyrolysis using a fixed bed reactor system (FBRS).
 This study investigated the effect of temperature (500, 600, and 850 °C) on the pyrolysis product yield.
 The findings showed that with increasing the temperature, the bio-oil and gas yield increase, and the bio-char decreases.
 The highest calorific value of bio-oil (23.74 MJ/kg) and bio-char (32.89 MJ/kg) was obtained at 600 and 850 °C, respectively.
 The optimal pyrolysis temperature is 850 °C, which maximizes syngas production at 45.5%, making it the most favorable condition for syngas-focused applications.
 At this temperature, the yields of bio-oil and biochar are 36.2% and 18.3%, respectively.
 The qualitative analysis conducted through gas chromatography-mass spectrometry (GC/MS) revealed that the bio-oil produced from the pyrolysis of pine cones is a complex mixture of various organic compounds, including but not limited to aldehydes, alcohols, organic acids, furans, phenolic compounds, and several aromatic substances.
-The presence of these bioactive compounds underscores the potential utility of this bio-oil as a viable biofuel, offering promising opportunities for renewable energy solutions and reduced dependence on fossil fuels.
+The presence of these bioactive compounds underscores the potential utility of this bio-oil as a viable biofuel, offering promising opportunities for renewable energy solutions and reduced dependence on fossil fuels

 Highlights